Skip to main content

 }

-The tool-call handler stores your request in policy_details, so fields like tool_type, input, output, workflow_id, step_id, duration_ms, policies_applied, success, and error_message are preserved for later search and summary flows.
+The tool-call handler stores your request in policy_details, so fields like tool_type (see below), input, output, workflow_id, step_id, duration_ms, policies_applied, success, and error_message are preserved for later search and summary flows.

 Tenant Audit Log Reads

-GET /api/v1/audit/tenant/{tenant_id} returns the same entries, total, limit, and offset wrapper used by search, but scoped directly to one tenant ID from the path.
-It accepts:
+GET /api/v1/audit/tenant/{tenant_id} (getTenantAuditLogs) returns the same entries, total, limit, and offset wrapper used by search, but scoped directly to one tenant ID from the path.
+The page_size query parameter is a deprecated alias for limit, retained for compatibility.

 Compliance Summary

-POST /api/v1/audit/summary is the fastest way to build compliance dashboards and review windows for internal controls.
+POST /api/v1/audit/summary (getAuditSummary) is the fastest way to build compliance dashboards and review windows for internal controls.

 Verified request rules: